sagemath/trac_to_gh/Issue 7157.md

 # Issue 7157: [with patch, needs review] neighbors_out/in instead of predecessor/successor in DiGraph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7157

 Original creator: ncohen